architkaila/architkaila/README.md

 ### Hi there 👋

+I'm Archit, a Duke AI Master's graduate with a knack for turning complex problems into innovative, user-centric solutions.
+I am a "Deep and Narrow" engineer with 4 years of hands-on experience.
+I've had the privilege of driving AI adoption at Viatris, driving NLP solutions, and leading data science initiatives that have saved millions for businesses.

+🔍 My expertise lies in PyTorch, TensorFlow, NLP, and Large Language Models like GPT / Falcon / LLaMa2.
+I've also got my hands dirty with AWS Sagemaker, Azure, and MLOps, ensuring that the solutions I build are not just smart but also scalable and robust.

+🌱 I'm deeply committed to the transformative power of AI and ML, and I'm always eager to collaborate on projects that push the envelope.
+Let's connect and make technology work for us!

+🍕 Feel free to reach out at [archit.kaila@gmail.com] for collaborations.
+I am always eager to discuss the latest happenings in AI, NLP, Computer Vision, and Large Language Models over a slice of pizza!

 <!--
 **architkaila/architkaila** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.